-(Same as GEOLOGY 010)
+(Same as GEOLOGY 010) Prerequisite: None.

-Prerequisite: None.

-Lecture, 3 hours.

 This course examines how geologic processes and hazards influence society and the environment.
 The topics covered include geologic hazards such as earthquakes, volcanic eruptions, and tsunamis; mineral resources, groundwater, pollution, and current environmental and regulatory public policy.
 A field trip is offered for the course.